Git Analytics - Metric Definitions

 Percentage of productive work.
 It is calculated by the sum of New Work + Refactor + Help Others.

 This metric is measured and displayed at different levels (commit level, individual level, team level) in Oobeya.
-Tracking the Development Efficiency metric enables early detection of symptoms that arise during development periods and helps team leaders improve the developer experience and reduce friction.
+Tracking the Coding Efficiency metric enables early detection of symptoms that arise during development periods and helps team leaders improve the developer experience and reduce friction.

 The Impact Score is an approximate measure of how much cognitive load the engineer performed when developing a commit.
 It is measured and shown at different levels in Oobeya (commit level, individual level, team level).